Miyakodori

 Music and dance, together

 The jikata draws the first notes from her shamisen and begins to sing — and in the same breath, the tachikata rises and dances.
 The music and the dance are one performance, side by side, at arm’s length.
-There is no stage.
-The room itself becomes one.

 Guests and geisha playing konpira-fune-fune game with sake cups, laughing together